Percolation on an infinitely generated group: Introduction

 \subsection{Outline of the paper}

 This paper is structured as follows.
 In \Sr{secppmpem} we make precise the definition of our model via the canopy tree, and the closely-related model arising from GWRGs.
 In \Sr{proofthm} we prove \Prr{thminvariant} by showing that the cluster of the origin obtained by iterating \eqref{star} converges in distribution to that of the model defined in \Sr{secppmpem}.
-We also prove, in \Sr{secAsync}, an analogue of \Prr{thminvariant} for the asynchronous model of \Sr{secmafia} (\Tr{thmAsync}).

-In \Sr{secperco} we analyse the model of \Sr{secintromu} more generally, showing that the exponent $\alpha=4$ is critical for percolation to occur (\Tr{critLRP}); we also give more precise bounds on the critical window (\Tr{zoomed thr}).
+In \Sr{secperco} we analyse the model of \Sr{secintromu} more generally, showing that the exponent $\alpha=b^2$ is critical for percolation to occur (\Tr{critLRP}); we also give more precise bounds on the critical window (\Tr{zoomed thr}).
 In \Sr{size} we give the lower and upper bounds required for \Tr{Ebounds}.

-In \Sr{secthresholds} we establish sharp thresholds for connectedness in the finite versions of the models of \Sr{secppmpem} (Theorems~\ref{diffthresh} and~\ref{logwindowpem}), and in \Sr{thresasync} we do the same for the finite version of the asynchronous model of \Sr{secmafia} (\Tr{async-thres}).
-In two cases the threshold for connectedness coincides with the threshold at which no isolated vertices remain.
-Perhaps surprisingly, for the model arising from a GWRG this is not the case.
+In \Sr{secthresholds} we establish sharp thresholds for connectedness in the finite versions of the models of \Sr{secppmpem} (Theorems~\ref{diffthresh} and~\ref{logwindowpem}).
+In one version the threshold for connectedness coincides with the threshold at which no isolated vertices remain, but, perhaps surprisingly, this is not the case for the model arising from a GWRG.

-All above results are proved more generally with \grp replaced by \grpb for any $b\geq 2$; in \eqref{star}, every vertex can be replaced by an arbitrary (but fixed) number $b$ of new vertices, with $\Po{\la/b}$ new edges being added between each pair of new vertices.